amolchourasia27/Personal-Blog-Posting-WebSite/README.md

-# simple-website-with-blog
+# DailyJournal

 > A simple website with a blog

-`simple-website-with-blog` is a simple [Node.js](https://nodejs.org/) web application for static content that includes a blog.
+`A simple website with a blog` is a simple [Node.js](https://nodejs.org/) web application for static content that includes a blog.

 ## Goals

-- An easy way to create a simple, secure website with a blog
+- A node and JSON based website to post daily Journal
 - Support for text-based blog formats
 - Ordering of posts by publish date or content date
 - Simple post format that separates content and metadata